Skip to content

 TaskRun sub-agents to handle complex multi-step tasksNo

-WebFetchFetch content from specified URLsYes
+WebFetchFetch content from a specified URLYes

-WebSearchPerform web searches with domain filteringYes
+WebSearchPerform web search with domain filteringYes

 WriteCreate or overwrite filesYes